VALENCE-software/VALENCE/How-to-build-VALENCE.md

 VALENCE currently uses the SIMINT library to compute integrals.
 To build SIMINT, please see the instructions given at https://github.com/simint-chem, or feel free to try the instructions below.
-(Unfortunately, the generated code by B. Pritchard lacks one-electron integrals and cannot be used.)
+(Unfortunately, the code at https://www.bennyp.org/research/simint/ currently lacks one-electron integrals and cannot be used.)

 Requirements:
 gcc 8.2.0 or later